Nasimmhn/dogshop-frontend/README.md

 ## Final Project Frontend

-As it was my final project at Technigo, I decided to wrap up everything I have learnt during the program and build one bigger application.
-General idea of the project: a platform for buying, adopting and selling pets.
-You can categorise pets to find the perfect pet.
-For example to search for 'small dogs under 2 years old'.
-Since it's just a demo, I made a dummy-data for dogs and dog breeds, so I could make my collections based on the data.
-I've made three collections for dogs, dog breeds and users who should be authorized first in order to publish an ad.
+As it was my final project at Technigo, I decided to wrap up everything I have learnt during the program and build one larger application.
+General idea of the project: Platform for buying, adopting and selling pets.
+You can search by category to find the perfect dog for you.
+For example youc an search for 'small' dog of the type 'toy' in a certain price range.
+Since this is just a demo, I'm  using dummy-data for the dogs.
+You have to be authorized before posting a dog - meaning you must create an account and login first.
 Backend repo: https://github.com/Nasimmhn/dogshop-backend

 ### Technologies used 💻